8 Best Practices for Creating an Inclusive Culture in Your Workplace

 • Resources.
 Provide resources that support employees in their quest to be more inclusive.
 From technology that enables employees to do their job properly, to establishing an employee resource group.
 Then make sure that every employee has access to and knows about your inclusivity resources and where to find them.

 • Voice.
 Give employees a say in decisions which directly impact their work.
-Provide a forum for them to voice their issues either formally: through regular one to ones with managers, in team meetings, or through a dedicated inclusion team; or informally: hold focus groups, send out quarterly or monthly employee engagement surveys, conduct weekly pulse surveys, install an employee suggestion box.
+Provide a forum for them to voice their issues either formally: through regular one to ones with managers, in team meetings, or through a dedicated inclusion team; or informally: hold focus groups, send out quarterly or quarterly employee engagement surveys, conduct weekly pulse surveys, install an employee suggestion box.

 • Individuality.
 Have intentional conversations, one to one, with employees.
 Recognize their individual contribution, explain why they’re valued and what it is about their work that is so great.
 Acknowledge their individual achievements and celebrate their successes.